• Recipe Index

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-This seafood burger is a tasty, healthy alternative to your traditional meat burger, but with many of the same qualities.
-They are moist, have plenty of flavor and are a pretty simple set of ingredients.
+This fish burger is a tasty, healthy alternative to your traditional meat burger, but with many of the same qualities.
+They are moist, have plenty of flavor and use a pretty simple set of ingredients.

-Best of all, they take just a minute to make in the food processor, cook up quickly as well, and are perfect for grilling, or frying if you prefer.
+Best of all, they take just a minute to make in the food processor, and cook up quickly as well.
+They're a great way to enjoy seafood in the summer, which to me is a great fit being that bit lighter.

 Steps to make these spinach feta salmon burgers